AlphabetsAlphabets/MBUS/lesson1.md

 # What is Management
 Management is concerned with two things:
-- Efficiency: Doing things right, and getting the most output for the least inputs.
+- Efficiency: Getting the most output for the least inputs.
-- Effectiveness: Doing the right things, and attaining organisational goals.
+- Effectiveness: Doing the right things that will help the organization reach the set goals.

 ### Efficiency
 > Getting the most output for the least inputs.